ComplianceUpdated二月 19, 2026

 Once all the steps in the winding up process are completed, the existence of the LLC is terminated.

 Some states require a document to be filed when the winding up is done.
 This document may be called articles of termination, articles of cancellation, or a similar name.
-In it, the LLC has to state that all debts and liabilities have been paid or provided for and any remaining assets distributed.
+In it, the LLC must state that all debts and liabilities have been paid or provided for, and any remaining assets distributed.

 Conclusion

 Legal advisers can help the members through the process.
-Service companies can help with various tasks including filing dissolution, termination, and withdrawal documents and final annual reports, obtaining tax clearances, and canceling business licenses and assumed names.
+In addition, professional service companies can help with tasks, including filing dissolution, termination, and withdrawal documents and final annual reports, obtaining tax clearances, and cancelling business licenses and assumed names.

 Learn more

-To learn more about how CT Corporation’s professionals can help address your needs, contact us today.
+To learn more about how the professionals at CT Corporation can help address your needs, contact us today.

 Sandra Feldman